 Why carrot cake you ask?
 Well, mostly because I unsubtly asked my sister what her favourite type of cake was.
 One week after I obtained the answer, she changed her answer to cheesecake.
 Sorry, but you snooze you lose.
 You’re getting a carrot cake, happy birthday xoxo

 Why gluten free?
-Because I’m a selfish witch and I want to eat the cake.
+Because I’m selfish and I want to eat the cake.
 End of story.

 - This recipe contains nuts.
 I wanted a lovely, soft crumb for the cake and so I used almond meal (in conjunction with fine white rice and tapioca flours) to achieve that.
 I also personally believe that, just like cream cheese icing, carrot cake isn’t complete without walnuts.
 At the moment, I don’t have any nut free substitutes, nor vegan alternatives.
 I’ll work on them, I promise!